Olave Baden-Powell, Baroness Baden-Powell: War work

-Growing involvement in Scouting
+Growing involvement in Scouting and Guiding

 Olave and Robert moved into Ewhurst Place, outside Robertsbridge in East Sussex, in April 1913.
 In June of that year, the 1st Ewhurst Scout Troop was inaugurated.
 Olave was the warranted Scoutmaster of this troop, assisted by the family's housemaid and the gardener.
 Olave accompanied Robert on many of his Scouting tours and to events.
 She also typed letters for him.
 In 1915, the Baden-Powells bought a small car, and after Robert taught her to drive, Olave often drove him to engagements.

 Although most famously connected with the Girl Guides, Olave's first offer to help them in 1914 was turned down.
-The Girl Guide movement had started after pressure from girls who wanted to become Scouts.
-It was set up by Robert Baden-Powell and his sister Agnes Baden-Powell.
+The Girl Guide movement had started after pressure from girls who wanted to become Scouts - by the time of the Crystal Palace Rally in 1909 there were already 6,000 girls registered as Scouts.
+The Girl Guide movement was set up by Robert Baden-Powell and his sister Agnes Baden-Powell.
 After the reorganisation of the Girl Guides in 1915, Olave again offered to help, this time successfully, and she started organising Guiding in Sussex.
 She became the County Commissioner for Sussex in March 1916.
 In October 1916, the first conference for County Commissioners was held, and it was here that the Commissioners unanimously requested that Olave take the role of Chief Commissioner – she was just pregnant with her third child.
 Shortly before this, she had organised a great number of women in other parts of Britain to take up roles in Guiding.
 In 1918, Olave was acclaimed Chief Guide, a title she much preferred to Chief Commissioner.